Motorcycle Accident FAQs

 Do I need a lawyer when involved in a motorcycle accident?

-Being involved in a motorcycle accident can leave you with serious physical and financial repercussions.
-Contacting an attorney immediately increases your chances of recovering maximum compensation for your injuries.
+Contacting an attorney immediately can increase your chances of recovering maximum compensation for your injuries.

-Are there things you should NOT DO after a motorcycle accident?
+Are there things you should NOT do after an accident?

-• DO NOT let the insurance company record you
+• DO NOT let the insurance company record statements

 • DO NOT be swayed by anything the at-fault driver’s insurance company recommends or asks you to do